-- ▶ Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface. - Depth Q201 (incremental value): Distance between workpiece surface and bottom of pocket - Feed rate for plunging Q206: Traversing speed of the tool in mm/min when moving to depth.
-If you are plunge-cutting into the material, enter a low value; if you have already cleared the pocket, enter a higher feed rate. - Plunging depth Q202 (incremental value): Infeed per cut; enter a value greater than 0. - ► Feed rate for milling Q207: Traversing speed of the tool in mm/min while milling. - ▶ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface - 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - Center in 1st axis Q216 (absolute value): Center of the pocket in the main axis of the working plane - Center in 2nd axis Q217 (absolute value): Center of the pocket in the secondary axis of the working plane - ▶ First side length Q218 (incremental value): Pocket length, parallel to the main axis of the working plane - Second side length Q219 (incremental value): Pocket length, parallel to the secondary axis of the working plane - Corner radius Q220: Radius of the pocket corner If you make no entry here, the TNC assumes that the corner radius is equal to the tool radius. - Allowance in 1st axis Q221 (incremental): Allowance in the main axis of the working plane referenced to the length of the pocket.
+- ▶ Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface. - ➤ Depth Q201 (incremental value): Distance between workpiece surface and bottom of pocket - ► Feed rate for plunging Q206: Traversing speed of the tool in mm/min when moving to depth.
+If you are plunge-cutting into the material, enter a lower value than that defined in Q207. - ▶ Plunging depth Q202 (incremental value): Infeed per cut; enter a value greater than 0. - ► Feed rate for milling Q207: Traversing speed of the tool in mm/min while milling. - ➤ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface - ➤ 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - ► Center in 1st axis Q216 (absolute value): Center of the pocket in the main axis of the working plane - ► Center in 2nd axis Q217 (absolute value): Center of the pocket in the secondary axis of the working plane - ► First side length Q218 (incremental value): Pocket length, parallel to the main axis of the working plane - ► Second side length Q219 (incremental value): Pocket length, parallel to the secondary axis of the working plane - ► Corner radius Q220: Radius of the pocket corner If you make no entry here, the TNC assumes that the corner radius is equal to the tool radius. - ► Allowance in 1st axis Q221 (incremental): Allowance in the main axis of the working plane referenced to the length of the pocket.
 This value is only required by the TNC for calculating the preparatory position.